Back to Blog

 Introduction

 The generative artificial intelligence revolution has completely transformed how we create visual content.
-In just a few years, we've moved from a scenario where creating professional images required years of design study and complex tools, to a reality where anyone can generate impressive art with just a few well-chosen words.
+In just a few years, we've gone from a scenario where creating professional images required years of design study, to a reality where anyone can generate impressive art with just a few well-chosen words.

 As renowned AI expert Andrew Ng said: "Prompt engineering will be one of the most valuable skills of the next decade".
-This statement resonates especially true when we talk about image generation, where the precision of instructions directly determines the quality of results.
+This statement resonates especially true when we talk about image generation, where instruction precision directly determines result quality.

 The main benefits of mastering this skill include: